biobakery/metawibele/README.md

 * Install MetaWIBELE package
 	* `$ python setup.py install`
 	* If you do not have write permissions to '/usr/lib/', then add the option --user to the install command.
 This will install the python package into subdirectories of '\~/.local/'.
 Please note when using the '--user' install option on some platforms, you might need to add '\~/.local/bin/' to your $PATH as it might not be included by default.
 You will know if it needs to be added if you see the following message `metawibele_workflow: command not found` when trying to run MetaWIBELE after installing with the '--user' option.
-Similarly, you can also specify the installment directory using '--prefix' option which will install the python package into the directory $YOUR\_INSTALL\_DIR specified using '--prefix'.
+	* Similarly, you can also specify the installation directory using '--prefix' option which will install the python package into the directory $YOUR\_INSTALL\_DIR that is a directory on PYTHONPATH and which Python reads ".pth" files from.
 You might need to add $YOUR\_INSTALL\_DIR/bin to your $PATH as it might not be included by default.

 #### Download databases
 MetaWIBELE requires several databases that are needed to put in the **MetaWIBELE directory**.
 The versions used in the MetaWIBELE publication are available for download here.
 You need to download, unpack and put these databases in `$MetaWIBELE_PATH/data`.